EmadBeltaje/flutter_getx_template/README.md

     Text('hello'.tr); // translated text
   ```

-  but because we have so many words to translate we will seprate keys file (strings_enum.dart) and languages map into different classes so code will become like this
+  but because we have so many words to translate we will separate keys file (strings_enum.dart) and languages map into different classes so code will become like this

   ```dart
   class LocalizationService extends Translations {